TeenAge Parent Support Services (TAPSS)

-TAPSS partners with teens as they discover the possibilities for their futures as individuals, and/or parents, nurturing life skills and self-efficacy in the context of trusting and safe relationships.
+The TAPSS program partners with young parents as they discover the possibilities for their futures as individuals and parents, nurturing life skills and self-efficacy in the context of trusting and safe relationships.

 TAPSS provides home-based, comprehensive and intensive supportive counseling and case management for any young parent (male or female, individually and as couples) who resides in Monroe County, is pregnant or parenting, and is under 22 years old.
 The services are highly individualized and provided in a relationship-based, trauma-informed and culturally responsive manner that highlights a partnership between the staff and the teen parent (s).
 Weekly support groups and periodic special group events including zoo trips, college tours, picnics, and holiday celebrations are an optional component.